Jagadguru Shri Kripalu Ji Maharaj - A Short Biography

 History of the World

-The Chief Secretary of Kashi Vidvat Parishad, Shri Raj Narayan Shastri (a master
+The Chief Secretary of Kashi Vidvat Parishat, Shri Raj Narayan Shastri (a master

 in the six systems of philosophy and the most learned scholar amongst the 500 that

-constituted Kashi Vidvat Paishad) attended the Conference without notice, at the
+constituted Kashi Vidvat Parishat) attended the Conference without notice, at the

 instigation of Mahamahopadhyay Giridhar Sharma and Neel Meghacharya.